jaspk06/ECE356Project/README.md

     LOAD DATA LOCAL INFILE 'var/lib/mysql/PARSED_ingredients.csv' INTO TABLE Ingredients FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY '\n' IGNORE 1 ROWS (aliasID, ingredientName);

 Refer to [this guide](https://stackoverflow.com/a/60717467/13013612) to enable file loading in MySQL.
-After logging into the MySQL CLI with file loading enabled, run `createtables.sql`
+After logging into the MySQL CLI with file loading enabled, run `source var/lib/mysql/createtables.sql` in the mysql CLI.

 # Features